Seán Ronayne: Early years and education

 Seán Ronayne (born 20 April 1988, in Cobh, County Cork) developed a fascination with birds and nature from an early age.
 He began identifying species both by sight and by sound during childhood, guided in part by his father's encouragement.
 His interest in bird vocalisations grew into a lifelong pursuit of listening, recording, and studying wildlife.

 In interviews, Ronayne has spoken about his deep connection to the sounds of wildlife, saying: "I've got two frequencies in my brain, the bird frequency and the human one.
 The bird frequency takes priority, always," and that "Every bird has a story, and when you record its voice, you're capturing a tiny piece of its life."
 These reflections convey his belief that attentive listening offers a way to understand and connect with the natural world.

 After his secondary education at Coláiste Muire in Cobh, he studied zoology at University College Cork (UCC), where he later obtained master's degrees in marine biology and ecological impact assessment.

 During or immediately after his postgraduate degrees, he spent several years living and surveying in Barcelona / Catalunya, where he began experimenting in wildlife sound recording and exploring Mediterranean and Pyrenean landscapes.
 On returning to Ireland in January 2021, he founded his project Irish Wildlife Sounds.

+In 2026, Ronayne received the Alumni Achievement Award from University College Cork (UCC) - one of the highest accolades awarded to graduates of UCC.